dvystrcil/neptune/README.md

 ./scripts/data-path-fix.sh
 ```

-A note about `data-path-fix.sh`: This is a script which corrects all the open source Klipper and Moonraker pathing to Elegoo's requirements.
+A note about `data-path-fix.sh`: This is a script that corrects all the open source Klipper and Moonraker pathing to Elegoo's requirements.
 If you update either Klipper or Mookraker using krakjoe work, its important to run this again.

 ### Step 4 - Update Kiauh and Fluidd